hgroman/scrapersky-backend/Docs/Docs_7_Workflow_Canon/Linear-Steps/WF6-SitemapImport_linear_steps.md

    - Records with missing URLs are logged and skipped

 9. **Database Operations**

-   - Service attempts bulk insert of Page records
+   - Layer 4: Service attempts bulk insert of Page records
    - On IntegrityError (e.g., duplicates), falls back to individual inserts
    - Counts successful inserts for logging